Operation Krohcol: 9 December

-Race for the Ledge

 10 December

 On the morning of 10 December, 3/16th Punjab set off from Betong and headed for the Ledge, 26 mi away.
-The Japanese 42nd Regiment of the 5th Division with two companies of light tanks, which had landed at Pattani at 03:00, won the race, reaching the Ledge at midday on 10 December.
+The Japanese 42nd Regiment of the 5th Division with two companies of light tanks, that had landed at Pattani at 03:00, won the race, reaching the Ledge at midday on 10 December.

-About 14:00, while advancing through a ravine above the Pattani River and still a mile (1.6 km) short of the Ledge at km 37, Krohcol's advance A (P.M.)
+About 14:00, while advancing through a ravine above the Pattani River and still 1 mi short of the Ledge at km 37, Krohcol's advanced A (P.M.)
 Company (Subadar Sher Khan) came under fire again, this time from the Japanese 5th Division.
 A Company had advanced around a hill and was out of sight when it came under fire.
 Moorhead sent forward D (P.M.s) Company (Lieutenant Zarif Khan) along the road to support A Company, and C (Dogra) Company (Captain K.A.H.
 Casson) was sent over the thick jungle covered hill on the left flank.
 B (Sikh) Company (Lieutenant G.B.
 Palmer) covered the battalion's right flank.

 Shortly afterwards, Moorhead lost contact with all three lead companies.
 Later in the afternoon a runner from D Company reported that A Company was in a desperate battle against tanks and infantry with D Company in support.
 The battalion adjutant, Captain A.E.
 Charlton, went forward across a wooded bridge over the Kampong To stream and with the runner he turned the sharp bend a hundred meters ahead.
 On rounding the bend, Charlton discovered a Japanese tank a short distance ahead and the mortar section of A Company in a heavy firefight.
 Charlton hurried back to the wooden bridge and brought forward the battalion's anti-tank platoon.
 Major Dinwiddie's Sappers took the bridge apart by hand.
 When the tank rounded the bend, it received a hot reception from the battalion's Boys Anti-Tank Rifles and retreated.
-But Japanese infantry had now occupied the road ahead.
+Japanese infantry had now occupied the road ahead.
 B and C Companies returned shortly before nightfall.
 By midnight on 10 December Lt Col Stokes with 5/14th Punjab and the 10th Mountain Battery transported by 2/3rd Australian MT Company had arrived at Kroh.

 With no possibility of any further advance, and now cut off from two of his companies, Moorhead remained with HQ Company and B Company at the bridge position with the sounds of heavy fighting carrying on throughout the night.